Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/IProvider/300_Series/320__Custom__GenericMsg/ReadMe.txt

 written to the EMA library.

-This application demonstrates the basic usage of the EMA library in providing of custom domain data to the Thomson Reuters Advanced Distribution Hub.
+This application demonstrates the basic usage of the EMA library in providing of custom domain data to the Advanced Distribution Hub.

 320__Custom__GenericMsg illustrates how to create and publish a single streaming item of custom domain.
 This application uses source directory configured in the EmaConfig.xml